 5. What is the penalty for excessive corporal punishment?

-Excessive corporal punishment in Nevada is usually prosecuted as category B felony child abuse.
+Excessive corporal punishment in Nevada is usually prosecuted as a category B felony child abuse.

-If the maltreatment causes no substantial physical or mental harm, the defendant faces one to six years in Nevada State Prison.
-And a subsequent offense carries a two-to-15-year prison sentence.
+If the maltreatment causes no substantial physical or mental harm, you face one to six years in Nevada State Prison.
+Then a subsequent offense carries a two-to-15-year prison sentence.

-Note that in extreme cases, injuring one’s child can result in a termination of parental rights.7
+Note that in extreme cases, injuring your child can result in a termination of parental rights.7

 6. How can I fight child abuse charges?

-- The child made up the abuse and falsely accused the defendant;
+- The child made up the abuse and falsely accused you;

-- The defendant was acting in lawful self-defense and inflicted only necessary force to defend themself or others;
+- You were acting in lawful self-defense and inflicted only necessary force to defend yourself or others;

-- The incident was an accident, and the defendant had no intention to harm the child;
+- The incident was an accident, and you had no intention to harm the child;

-- Any corporal punishment the defendant inflicted did not constitute physical abuse; or
+- Any corporal punishment you inflicted did not constitute physical abuse; or

 - Law enforcement or CPS (Child Protective Services) used improper interrogation techniques when questioning the child.

-If the defense attorney can show prosecutors there is a reasonable doubt as to the defendant’s guilt, the charge could be reduced or dismissed.
+As long as there is a reasonable doubt as to your guilt, your charge could be reduced or dismissed.

 See our related articles on When is disciplining my child illegal in Nevada? and Nevada State Mandated Reporter Law – 3 Things to Know.